Cumulocity-IoT/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-614-0-fixed-issue-with-lose-custom-application-access-when-user-profile-is-updated.md

 ticket: MTM-61368
 version: 10.20.614.0
 ---
-Fixed an issue where a user's custom applications were cleared when other fields in a user profile were updated.
+Fixed an issue where the custom applications in a user profile were cleared when other fields in the user profile were updated.